The Best Way to Dilute Vinegar for Cleaning

-When you're cleaning around the house, you'll likely have lots of different products for different tasks.
-You might have a degreaser for your stovetop, a cleaner for your kitchen counters, an outdoor mold removal product, a disinfectant for bathroom surfaces, a glass cleaner for windows and mirrors, and lots of other products that fill up your cleaning cupboard.
+When you clean around the house, you'll likely have lots of different products for different tasks.
+You might have a degreaser for your stovetop, a cleaner for your kitchen counters, a glass cleaner for windows and mirrors, and lots of other products that fill up your cleaning cupboard.

 When it comes to minimizing the space and money spent on different products, vinegar is the thing you need.
 It's the perfect all-purpose cleaner that can be used all around the house for all surfaces in need of a wipe down.
-Keeping a gallon of vinegar in your cleaning closet is the most efficient way to save space, money, and the environment.
+Keeping a gallon of vinegar in your cleaning closet is the most efficient way to save space and money.

 How Do I Dilute Vinegar for Cleaning?